dayvillefire/IAmRespondingKiosk/README.md

 ## Section 0 - PreReqs & Considerations

 The following guide was made with a Raspberry Pi Zero W, which can be bought between $20 and $30 on Amazon.
 The I Am Responding dashboard is a bit laggy on this equipment when you have scrolling involved, but otherwise does a pretty good job.
-You will also need an microSD card of 8gigs or more, and the right stuff to connect up your RaspberryPi to a monitor (HDMI Cable)
+You will also need an microSD card of 8gigs or more, and the right stuff to connect up your RaspberryPi to a monitor (HDMI Cable).

+**UPDATE**: It is *heavily* suggested that a Raspberry Pi 3 or higher is used.
+Unfortunately, the Pi Zero W is annoyingly laggy, and does a relatively poor job keeping up with the new javascript-heavy version of the dashboard.

 ## Section 1 - Installing Raspbian on your RaspberryPi